therealsunfl0wer/Programming_Labs/Reusable/Exercises.en.md

 5. Implement function `rangeOdd(start: number, end: number)` returning array with all odd numbers from the range [15, 30] including endpoints.

+# Exercises

+## Identifiers

+1. Define variable to store your name as a string.
+2. Define constant to store your birth year as a number.
+3. Prepare function to print greeting with single argument.

+## Loops

+4. Implement function `range(start: number, end: number): array` returning array with all numbers from the range [15, 30] including endpoints.
+5. Implement function `rangeOdd(start: number, end: number)` returning array with all odd numbers from the range [15, 30] including endpoints.

 ## Functions

 6. Call function from function in loop